demisto/content-docs/docs/playbooks/playbooks-inputs-outputs.md

 Notice that the input for this task is Account.Manager, which is the output we highlighted in the playbooks inputs, above.

+For more information on playbook inputs and outputs, see the [Cortex XSOAR Administrator's Guide](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-8/cortex-xsoar-admin/playbooks/playbook-inputs-and-outputs).